Team-PanChat/Andriod-app/README.md

-# Rank.GG Andriod-app
+# Quiz App
-Rank.GG is an open-source app with real-time analytics application, with personalized, team, global based data covering Valorant.
+This work deals with development of android-based multiple-choice question examination system, namely: Quiz for Fun.
+This application is developed for educational purpose, allowing the users to prepare the multiple choice questions for different learning based goals.
+The main goal of the application is to enable users to help users learn more about surroundings via the App.

 # Features
 1. Open Source
-2. Global leaderboard live data.
+2. unlimited access to quizzes
-3. Team data region wise
+3. data region wise available.
-4. Updated top 100 list real time.
+4. Updated questions.
-5. Track your performance.
+5. Track your scores.
-6. Compare your team with other global teams around the world.
-7. All other important info related to valorant will be available.

 # Will be made using
-1. Flutter
+1. ANDROID
-2. Riot API
+2. JAVA
-3. Figma
+3. FIGMA